 Nawarat’s facility is made up of six hard courts.
 Two are used for tennis lessons and coaching, and the other four are used for match play.
 Guest fee is 50 Baht to play per day, cash only.

-If you want to play at Nawarat you can show up with a partner.
-Or if you don’t have one, players show up for pickup games in the morning at 7-8am, or in the afternoon at 4pm.
+If you want to play at Nawarat, you can show up with a partner.
+Or if you don’t have one, players show up for pickup games at 7-8 am, or 4 pm.
 The courts do have lights.

 Nut Tennis Court

 Court availability is hard to come by at peak hours.
-In the morning the courts are often booked for lessons or for matches.
-In the afternoon, until 8pm the courts are used for their junior academy.
+In the morning, the courts are often booked for lessons or matches.
+In the afternoon, until 8 pm the courts are used for their junior academy.
 The coach there, Nut, and his brother are very good instructors.
 They are highly recommended by the locals that I talked to.

-They have a small coffee shop/bakery on site which makes a nice place to grab a snack.
-You can buy tennis balls and other tennis accessories in their small pro-shop.
+They have a small coffee shop/bakery on site, which makes it a nice place to grab a snack.
+You can buy tennis balls and accessories in their small pro shop.

 Court fee: 80 Baht per hour